New France: Acadia

 Unlike Canada, Acadia's judicial system was somewhat under-developed during the New France period.
-Prior to 1670, Acadia was in a state of being torn between various European colonists.
-None of the countries—France, England, the Netherlands—were able to put in place a stable jurisdiction there.
+Prior to 1670, Acadia was in a state of being contested between various European colonists.
+None of the European countries—France, England, the Netherlands—were able to put in place a stable jurisdiction there.

 In 1670, France regained control of Acadia and appointed Mathieu de Goutin as the Civil and Criminal Lieutenant (lieutenant civil et criminel) of Acadia.
-Simultaneously, the Governor of Acadia was set up and his job was primarily the defense of Acadia from English invasion.
+Simultaneously, the Governor of Acadia was set up and his job was primarily the defense of Acadia from English attacks.
 The Civil and Criminal Lieutenant was essentially supervised by the Governor, who held superior judicial authority over the Lieutenant, but for most of the time would let the Lieutenant mediate and decide legal affairs.

 Due to the situation in Acadia as a small settlement of around 399 settlers in 1670–71, vulnerable to foreign invasion, courts were minimal, consisting of only a Civil and Criminal Lieutenant and a king's attorney.
 There was not an official court in Acadia, although the king's attorney of Acadia performed very similar duties as his counterpart in New France.
 Yet since Acadia never actually had a court, there was no clerk of court; instead, trials were recorded by a local notary.
 It is difficult to trace the judicial history of French Acadia as the relevant archives were destroyed in a fire in 1708.